investinaccess/nostrsuite_attempt2/README.md

 node cli.js
 This will start the command-line interface for the system, which will allow you to create and manage repositories, collaborate with others, and publish events on the nostr protocol.

-FILES

-The following files are included in the repository:

-app.js: The main application file. branchUtil.js: Utility functions for working with branches. branches.js: Functions for managing branches. cli.js: The command-line interface for the system. index.html: The landing page for the system. merge.js: Functions for merging branches. nostr-connector.js: Module that connects to the nostr network using websockets. package.json: Information about the project and its dependencies. pull.js: Functions for pulling changes from a remote repository. push.js: Functions for pushing changes to a remote repository. repository.js: Functions for managing repositories. searchRepos.js: Functions for searching for repositories. searchUtils.js: Utility functions for searching. storage.js: Functions for interacting with the Storj network. storj.credentials.js: Example file for storing Storj account credentials. versionControl.js: Functions for working with the MerkleDAG-based version control system.

 LICENSE